jaysylvester/citizen/README.md

       page: '2'
     }

 The controller name becomes a property in the URL scope that references the descriptor, which makes it well-suited for use as a unique identifier.
-This content is also available in the `params.route` object as `route.descriptor`.
+This content is also available in the `params.route` object as `params.route.descriptor`.

-The `context` argument contains any data that's been generated by the request up to this point.
-There are various events that can populate this argument with content and directives, which are then passed to your controller so you can access that content or see what directives have been set by previous events.
+The `context` argument contains any data or directives that have been generated by previous controllers in the chain using their `return` statement.

-To return the results of the controller action, include a `return` statement with any content and [directives](#controller-directives) you want to pass to citizen.
+To return the results of the controller action, include a `return` statement with any data and [directives](#controller-directives) you want to pass to citizen.

 Using the above URL parameters, I can retrieve the article content from the model and pass it back to the server:

     // article controller

-    module.exports = {
-      handler: handler
-    }

-    async function handler(params, context) {
+    export const handler = async (params) => {
       // Get the article
-      const article = await app.models.article.getArticle({
+      const article = await app.models.data.getArticle({
         article: params.url.article,
         page: params.url.page
       })
-      const author = await app.models.article.getAuthor({
+      const author = await app.models.data.getAuthor({
         author: article.author
       })

-      // Return the article for view rendering using the content directive return {
+      // Return the article for view rendering using the local directive return {
-        content: {
+        local: {
           article: article,
           author: author
         }